ItsApex/ItsApex/README.md

-# Hello World! 👋 I'm Aryan, a Full Stack Developer 🚀
+# Hello World! 👋 I'm Aryan, Founder and CEO of Syntax Erreur 🚀

 ## About Me
-I thrive on turning ideas into beautifully functional digital solutions.
-With a passion for both web and app development, I bring creativity and dedication to every project.
+As the visionary behind Syntax Erreur, I'm passionate about transforming ideas into beautifully functional digital solutions.
+With a focus on both web and app development, I bring creativity and dedication to every project.

-- 💼 Working at Synatx Erreur, a leading Software Development Company.
+- 💼 Leading Syntax Erreur, a prominent Software Development Company.
 - 🌐 WEB: Expertise in MERN and Django.
 - 📱 APP: Proficient in Flutter.
-- 💪 Expanding my skills to become an effective leader.
+- 💪 Continuously expanding my skills to lead with effectiveness.
 - 📫 Reach me: [Linktree](https://linktr.ee/_aryansingh)

 ## Tech Stack